 Article 16 of 34

 iSupplyEnergy is based in Bournemouth, Dorset.
-It has three simple tariffs, including a prepayment option.
-You can only switch to iSupplyEnergy online.
+It offered three simple tariffs, including a prepayment option.
+You could only switch to iSupplyEnergy online.

 Previously a British-owned supplier, iSupplyEnergy was bought by European gas and electricity giant Vattenfall in June 2017.

 Initially, iSupplyEnergy only offered electricity tariffs.
 It began supplying gas as well from December 2015.